26 30 As A Percentage

 The ability to calculate percentages is vital in various real-world scenarios:

 • Financial Calculations: Percentages are fundamental in finance.
-Calculating interest rates, discounts, taxes, profit margins, and investment returns all require percentage calculations Which is the point..
+Calculating interest rates, discounts, taxes, profit margins, and investment returns all require percentage calculations But it adds up..

 • Data Analysis and Interpretation: Percentages are used to represent proportions in data sets, making it easier to understand trends, comparisons, and patterns.